missionpinball/mpf-docs/hardware/fadecandy/index.rst

          number: 1-1  # second LED on connector 1
       l_led7_20:
          number: 7-20  # twentyth LED on connector 7

-(If you're familiar with the Open Pixel Control protocol, all of the LEDs on a single FadeCandy board are on the same OPC channel, which is technically what you're specifying with the number before the dash.)

 6b.
 Numbering with multiple Fadecandy Boards
 --------------------------------------------